stencila/stencila/help/hub/sources/google-docs.md

 published: true
 ---

-You can add a Google Doc as a source within your Stencila project.
+A Google Docs Source lets you pull a Google Doc into your project so that you can convert it to other formats or to publish it!
+This allows you to take full advantage of Google Doc's many benefits such real-time collaboration which you might already be using with your colleagues and to easily pull this information into your Stencila project at any time.

+## Before you start

-Before you start make sure your google account is connected to your Stencila account.
+Before you start you will need to make sure your google account is connected to your Stencila account to be able to access the required documents.
 To check, go to your account **Settings** in the top right corner of your screen, scroll to the bottom of the page and under **Other** click **Account Connections**.

 ## Creating a Google Doc source